-R 2010 CPC PN 41 Page 1 of 3 Pages
+R2023 CPC PN 13 Page 1 of 3

-- (b) Kitchens; - (c) Toilets Where additional toilet provision has been formed within the let area by the occupier, they should be included in the valuation; - (d) Main corridors and passageways Where an occupier chooses to subdivide the let area, any passages or corridors formed by doing this should be included in the valuation; - (e) Storage Where an occupier decides to use part of the let office area for storage, it should be included in the valuation; - (f) Strongrooms/Safes/Stores Include in the value but apply reduction factors depending on quality; - (g) Banking Hall/Showroom In some office developments ground floors are advertised for let with potential for Banking Hall/Showroom use.
+- 4.2 The following areas are normally included in the valuation: - (a) Canteens; - (b) Kitchens; - (c) Toilets Where additional toilet/shower provision has been formed within the let area by the occupier, they should be included in the valuation; - (d) Main corridors and passageways Where an occupier chooses to subdivide the lettable area, any passages or corridors formed by doing this should be included in the valuation; - (e) Storage Where an occupier decides to use part of the let office area for storage, it should be included in the valuation; - (f) Strongrooms/Safes/Stores Include in the value but apply adjustment factors depending on quality; - (g) Banking Hall/Showroom In some office developments ground floors are advertised for let with potential for Banking Hall/Showroom use.
 It is common, in these cases that an enhancement over the ground floor office rental rate would be sought by the landlord.
-The rate to be applied should depend on the rental analysis of the subject type.
-(Refer to relevant Practice Note)
+The rate to be applied should depend on the rental analysis of the subject type with reference to the relevant Practice Note.